Recent Blogs

 7. When is the best time to visit Lumbini?

-The best time to visit Lumbini is between October and March, when the weather is cool and ideal for sightseeing and exploration.
+The best time to visit Lumbini lies between October and March when the weather remains cool and apt for sightseeing and exploration.

 8. How can visitors reach Lumbini?